Crystal Oven Temperature Controller Module

 What is it, and why do I need it?

 Let's first put all of this in perspective.
-As of May 2017, ICM is no longer accepting orders.
-BOMAR stopped sometime in 2015.
-You can, however, still buy two-way radio crystals through other crystal vendors.
+As of May 2017, ICM is no longer accepting orders, and has gone out of business.
+BOMAR had stopped making two-way radio crystals sometime in 2015 - BUT we hear they're making them again, however, without temperature compensation services.
 While many of us have attempted to recrystal elements ourselves, nothing guarantees your newly made crystal will be temperature stable.
 Why?
 Because the components installed inside the element were selected to make the original quartz crystal stable over changing temperature.
 Crystals are like diamonds, no two are alike.
 In the element, there are many components with hundreds of combinations which are hand selected to insure the crystal stays put with varying temperature.
 Some of these components hold the crystal stable in the "normal" temperature range, and some of them operate above and below this normal range.

 So, what can we do to save on these costs?
 We can consider other options - like the CH-25 paired with a crystal custom made to your frequency, and built to operate at a higher temperature - like 60°C.